rom1504/dalle-service/README.md

 ## Runnning the back and the front

 If you want to run everything yourself, you can go to [back](back) then to [front](front)

+## What Dalle models can I use ?

+You can either train your model yourself with [DALL-E models](https://github.com/lucidrains/DALLE-pytorch)

+Or use a pretrained one from https://github.com/robvanvolt/DALLE-models/tree/main/models/taming_transformer